 Fence Repair – How to Repair Common Fencing Problems

 Sun, wind, rain, snow, and ice affect wood fences.
 It’s best to repair fences with the most rot-resistant timber, such as pressure-treated lumber, which is saturated with preservatives and lasts nearly indefinitely even when buried underground.
-For more information, you can click the link https://www.roundrockfencerepair.com to proceed.

 First, to fix a leaning fence, clear away debris such as decorations or tree roots that may be pushing against the posts.
 Then, go against each post to see how much it gives.